Yi Yong-ik: Biography

 From the Korean Empire period, Yi became the most important politicians of the Korean Empire.
 W.F.
 Sands described him as the manager of Korean royal estate, and keeper of the Korean Imperial stamp.
 Yi attempted to increase the royal estate through the Jeon-hwan Section.
 The Independence Club criticized his policy of increasing royal asset, addressing it as a method to prevent the progress of the country.
-During 1900s, Yi was posted as important posts, such as manager of royal estate, Vice Minister of Ministry of Economy, Commander of Military Police, and Minister of Military.
+During the 1900s, Yi was posted as important posts, such as manager of royal estate, Vice Minister of Ministry of Economy, Commander of Military Police, and Minister of Military.
 Yi prepared the economic reform based on loans.
 Gojong of Korea relied on Yi for loan, and under Gojong's support, Yi led the conference about loans with leading powers.
 In 1899, Yi asked to Hayashi Gonsuke for 1 million won loan.
 However the contract with the Japanese government was expired.
 Yi asked American Leigh S. J. Hunt for 5 million Yen loan for mines in Korea.
-Hunt provided 2 million Yen loan for five mines that were ran by Yi, and 3 million Yen loan for twenty mines under Gungnaebu.
+Hunt provided 2 million Yen loan for five mines that were run by Yi, and 3 million Yen loan for twenty mines under Gungnaebu.
 In January 1900, Yi started conferences about loan with the Russian minister in Korea.
 However, Russia did not provide any loan considering Korea's unstable status.
 When he realized getting loan from Russia was impossible, he met French minister in Korea, Victor Collin de Plancy for loan.
 The Russian foreign minister Vladimir Lamsdorf agreed with the French loan, claiming that it would restrain the British, and Japanese influence in Korea.
 In May 1901, Yi received 3 million Won loan from the Mitsui & Co. for Ginseng as guarantee.
 In 1902, Yi was appointed as the Minister of Economy, and started economic reform.
-At the dawn of the Russo-Japanese War, Yi persuaded Gojong of Korea to express the neutrality of Korea.
+These reforms included minting nickel coins which worthed 5 Jeon.
+Initiating these reforms, Yi was able to bring great revenue to the government; however, this also led to a serious inflation.
+Another method that Yi used was giving out rights of mining and logging.
+At the dawn of the Russo-Japanese War, Yi persuaded King Gojong to aver the neutrality of Korea.